ClayStack/claystack-docs/docs/cseth/operators/overview.md

 ### Other Adjustments

-Specific node types may have extra adjustments.
-Namely, SSV operators receive SSV tokens for their validation services.
-ClayStack will publish the pre-agreed SSV prices, and thus any variation from this will be adjusted in the final rewards calculation for the epoch.
+Specific node types may have additional adjustments based on their characteristics.
+Ultimately, net rewards will be equivalent for all nodes within the same performance bracket.

 ## Notifications